songmayphan/Making-my-Website/README.md

 I have a great motivation to learn HTML and CSS, and in the future, Javascript.
 I know I have broken the #100daysofCode rules by not working on this everyday.
 However, I was working more than 80 hours a week and was heavily sleep deprived for the past week :(.
 I just wish we have more than 24 hours in a day to do what we neeed to..
 But I will continue and will not stop until my goal is reached!
 Looking forward to the 100th days!!

+---Im back!---
+Hello, I have been working on my website but just forgot to upload it to Github :) So here it is

+Aug 22 2018
+Day 45: SLideshow and animation
+Overrall changed